-H. Modification Procedures

-- 1. Modifications Equal to or Less than 10% - a.
+- H. Modification Procedures - 1.
+Modifications Equal to or Less than 10% - a.
 Projects approved pursuant to this Section may seek a modification to modify conditions of approval for the original action prior to the issuance of the Certificate of Occupancy. - b.
-For purposes of this Section, a "modification" means any changes of change in the proposed physical development or related conditions of approval that were approved in the original action if the modification increases a project floor area, height, or number of residential units by no more than 10%. - c.
-A modification does not include the granting of any new rights or increased or additional incentives, nor does it include the granting of any new deviation from zoning regulations in this Chapter or Chapter 1 (General Provisions and Zoning). - d.
-This Modification Procedure shall not apply to projects seeking a reduction in project scope.
-An applicant may seek approval of this modification with City Planning at the public counter.
+For purposes of this Section, a "modification" means any changes in the proposed physical development or related conditions of approval that were approved in the original action by no more than 10%. - A modification does not include the granting of any new rights or increased or additional incentives, nor does it include the granting of any new deviation from zoning regulations in this Chapter or Chapter 1 (General Provisions and Zoning). - d.

-- d.
 An application for a Modification pursuant to this Section shall be filed with the Department before the original action expires and include development plans showing the requested modifications. - e.
-In approving a modification pursuant to this section, the Department shall review the application for compliance with the applicable regulations and standards of this Code or the applicable specific plan or overlay, including the zoning standards, established development standards, and any supplemental use regulations - Modifications Greater than 10% Any request for a modification that exceeds the 10% limitation will not be processed as a modification of the original action under this Subdivision and shall instead require a filing of a new Expanded Administrative Review Application pursuant to this Section.
+In approving a modification pursuant to this section, the Department shall review the application for compliance with the applicable regulations and standards of this Code or the applicable specific plan or overlay, including the zoning standards, established development standards, and any supplemental use regulations - 2.
+Modifications Greater than 10%

-Section 39 34.
+Any request for a modification that exceeds the 10% limitation will not be processed as a modification of the original action under this Subdivision and shall instead require a filing of a new Expanded Administrative Review Application pursuant to this Section.
+Section 39.
 Subsection B of Section 151.28 of Chapter 15 of the Los Angeles Municipal Code is modified to read as follows: